Master & PhD in Economics

 Wooldridge (2013): Introductory Econometrics: A Modern Approach, 5th Edition, South-Western College Publishing.

-Introduction to Time Series Econometrics - ECO 558 3 ECTS
+Introduction to Time Series Econometrics - ECO_51652_EP 3 ECTS

 24 hours